Coherence in resonance fluorescence

-which provides a direct link with the excitation flux down to the single photon level, \zy{and has general applicability from deep Heitler ($\bar{n} \ll 1)$ to high Mollow ($\bar{n} \gg 1$) regime}. \zy{Since no assumption is made on the emitter type, we believe equation~(\ref{eq:p1}) holds, under the condition $T_2 = 2T_1$, for all quantum two-level emitters, including a trapped atom~\cite{masters2023, Ng_2022} or ion~\cite{hoffges1997heterodyne}, a molecule~\cite{Wrigge2008}, and a semiconductor QD~\cite{nguyen2011ultra, mattiesen2012, matthiesen2013phase, Konthasinghe2012, ates2009,flagg_2009}.
-The efficiency $\eta_{ab}$ depends strongly how the excitation is coupled into the TLE.
-Previously, a transmission dip of 11.5~\% was reported for a molecule under a freely propagating resonant excitation in a single-pass encounter without a cavity~\cite{Wrigge2008}.
-Embedded an emitter into a cavity can enhance the light-matter interaction and could bring the scattering efficiency close to unity.} For a high-quality QD-micropillar device~\cite{de_santis_2017,Proux2015,wu2023}, we expect $p_1 \approx \frac{2\bar{n}}{1+2\bar{n}}$ and $p_0 \approx \frac{1}{1+2\bar{n}}$, which presents a unique test-point to our model.
+These equations connect $p_0$ and $p_1$ directly to the single photon excitation level, and are applicable to both Heitler and Mollow excitation regimes.
+Since no assumption is made on the emitter type, we believe Eq.~\ref{eq:p1} holds, under the condition $T_2 = 2T_1$, for all quantum two-level emitters, including a trapped atom~\cite{masters2023, Ng_2022} or ion~\cite{hoffges1997heterodyne}, a molecule~\cite{Wrigge2008}, and a semiconductor QD~\cite{nguyen2011ultra, mattiesen2012, matthiesen2013phase, Konthasinghe2012, ates2009,flagg_2009}.
+The absorption efficiency $\eta_{ab}$ may vary drastically among emitters, but embedding an emitter into a cavity can enhance the light-matter interaction and could bring $\eta_{ab}$ close to unity.
+For a high-quality QD-micropillar device~\cite{de_santis_2017,Proux2015,wu2023}, we expect $|g^{(1)}(\tau)| \zy{ = p_0} \simeq \frac{1}{1+2\bar{n}}$, which presents a unique test-point to our model.

-Equation~(\ref{eq:output}) yields another experimentally verifiable prediction.
-By setting the AMZI's phase to $\varphi = \pi$, port $d$ output contains two single-photon terms ($\ket{1}_t\ket{ge}$ and $\ket{1}_t\ket{eg}$) and a photon-pair term (with $\ket{2}_t\ket{gg}$).
-This output is equivalent to a pure two-photon state attenuated by a beam splitter.
-In the auto-correlation measurement, this state is expected to produce super-bunching that is dependent on the population $p_1$: $g^{(2)}(0) = 1/p_1^2$.
-The derivation of this relation is summarised in Section IV of Supplementary Information.
+\zy{Eq.~\eqref{eq:output} yields another experimentally verifiable prediction.
+Looking at the third line of this equation, the laser-like component, though being dominant under weak excitation, can be completely eliminated through destructive interference by setting the AMZI phase to $\varphi = \pi$.
+Containing just the non-interfering single-photon term ($\ket{0_c 1_d}_t\left ( \ket{ge} - \ket{eg} \right)$ and one photon-pair term ($\ket{0_c 2_d}_t \ket{gg}$), the photon state of port $d$ resembles closely a two-photon state attenuated by a beam-splitter.
+As derived in Section V, Supplementary Information, the port $d$ output at $\varphi = \pi$ will exhibit excitation-flux-dependent super-bunching}

+At low pump limit ($\bar{n} \to 0$), the $g^{(2)}(0)$ value can theoretically be infinitely large.
+At the opposite limit ($\bar{n} \to \infty$), the RF loses all its first-order coherence according to Eq.~\eqref{eq:g1} and the super-bunching disappears, i.e., $g^{(2)}\zy{(0)} = 1$. \zy{We remark that the predicted super-bunching is not observable with an incoherently pumped TLE~\cite{incoherent}. }